mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/product-technical-writing-team-handbook.md

   * [developers.mattermost.com](https://developers.mattermost.com), including Contribute, Integrate, and Extend sections
   * [api.mattermost.com](https://api.mattermost.com)
   * General developer experience docs, e.g. code samples, best practices, and tutorials
-* Admin-facing UI Content, such as the System Console
-* Developer-facing UI content, such as the Integrations backstage

-In addition, the [Mattermost Documentation Management and Maintenance guide](https://docs.google.com/document/d/1XuCto2lpi29rtMcwfNUsFSZLyGBDLYEqJ9ET2XlDu6M/edit#) provides details related to general documentation tasks and processes, applicable across the Mattermost documentation.
+* Documentation metrics:
+  * Docs page ratings via Google Analytics
+  * Google Analytics metrics for page visits, read times, and bounce rates
+  * Customer feedback analysis
+  * Metrics dashboards using RudderStack
+* In-product messaging and interface
+* Community and doc review process
+  * Process for Doc Up plugin
+  * Docs review and release coordination
+  * Community Help Wanted doc issues
+* Content and processes
+  * PR reviews across the organization
+  * Documentation processes for release PRs

+Please reach out to the [Documentation Working Group](https://community.mattermost.com/private-core/channels/dwg-documentation-working-group) for any questions.

-## Technical Documentation Processes
+## Technical documentation processes

 The processes around documentation, such as SLAs for issues and requesting documentation assistance are detailed below.

-### Contributing to Documentation
+### Contributing to documentation

 The basic outline for getting started with contributions is provided in the [README](https://github.com/mattermost/docs/blob/master/README.md) of the docs repo.
 If you have write access to the repo, you can create a branch off master and work on that.

 Once complete, submit your Pull Request \(PR\).
-Ensure that you assign appropriate approvers and labels.
-You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review) - it applies to various types of contributions including documentation.
+Ensure that you assign appropriate approvers and labels - if you've forked the repo or don't have the correct repo permissions you may not be able to do this, so you can skip this step.
+Read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review) - it applies to various types of contributions including documentation.

-### Submitting Feature Documentation
+### Submitting feature documentation

 Feature documentation is a joint effort between Product Managers and Technical Writers.
 In the same way that we want to empower everyone to contribute to our documentation, Product Managers are encouraged to write MVP documentation for their product/feature.